tahowallet/extension/README.md

 ## Localization

 Tally currently only support English as the default language.
-We distil english strings to [\_locales](https://github.com/tallycash/extension/blob/main/ui/_locales/en/messages.json) to prepare for localization.
+We distill english strings to [\_locales](https://github.com/tallycash/extension/blob/main/ui/_locales/en/messages.json) to prepare for localization.

 For other languages, we will use language code defined in [Support locales](https://developer.chrome.com/docs/webstore/i18n/#choosing-locales-to-support).
-We will use [weblate](https://hosted.weblate.org/projects/tallycash/extension/) for crowd translation, and will commit back to the github periodically after these translations are QA'ed.
+We will use [weblate](https://hosted.weblate.org/projects/tallycash/extension/) for crowd translation, and will commit back to the GitHub periodically after these translations are QA'ed.

 <a href="https://hosted.weblate.org/engage/tallycash/">
 <img src="https://hosted.weblate.org/widgets/tallycash/-/extension/multi-auto.svg" alt="Translation status" />